ROSHINI-PM/PYTHON-INTERNSHIP-BRAINWAVE-MATRIX-SOLUTIONS-T1/README.md

 # PYTHON-INTERNSHIP-BRAINWAVE-MATRIX-SOLUTIONS-T1
-This is a Python-based ATM simulation program that allows users to perform various banking operations such as checking balance, depositing money, withdrawing money, and printing transaction receipts. 🏧

-Features 🔍

-The ATM Interface Python Task includes the following features:

-Card Insertion and Authentication 🔑: The user can simulate inserting a card and entering a PIN to authenticate their identity.
-Check Balance 💰: The user can check their current account balance.
-Deposit Money 💸: The user can deposit money into their account.
-Withdraw Money 💳: The user can withdraw money from their account.
-Print Receipt 📄: The user can print a transaction receipt, which includes the details of their recent deposits and withdrawals, as well as their current balance.
-Exit 🚪: The user can exit the ATM simulation.
-Usage 🤖

-To use the ATM Interface Python Task, follow these steps:

-Clone the repository to your local machine. 🖇️
-Open the project in a Python development environment (e.g., Jupyter Notebook, Visual Studio Code). 🐍 Run the main() function to start the ATM simulation. ▶️ Follow the on-screen prompts to interact with the ATM and perform various banking operations. 🤳 Code Structure 🗂️

-The ATM Interface Python Task is structured as follows:

-ATM class:
-Responsible for managing the ATM's functionality, including authentication, balance checking, deposit, withdrawal, and receipt printing.
-Provides methods for displaying messages to the user. main() function:
-Handles the user interface and menu options.
-Instantiates the ATM object and calls its methods based on the user's input.
-Contributing 🤝

-If you find any issues or have suggestions for improvements, feel free to create a new issue or submit a pull request.
-Contributions are welcome! 👨‍💻👩‍💻
+This is a Python-based ATM simulation program that allows users to perform basic banking operations such as checking balance, depositing money, withdrawing money, and printing transaction receipts.

+Features
+Card Insertion and Authentication
+Simulates inserting a card and entering a PIN to authenticate the user.

+Check Balance
+Allows the user to view their current account balance.

+Deposit Money
+Enables the user to deposit money into their account.

+Withdraw Money
+Allows the user to withdraw funds, with validation for sufficient balance.

+Print Receipt
+Displays a summary of recent transactions and current balance.

+Exit
+Lets the user safely exit the ATM interface.

+How to Use
+Clone or download the project to your local machine.

+Open the Python file (atm.py or similar) in your preferred Python environment.

+Run the script using:

+nginx
+Copy
+Edit
+python atm.py
+Follow the on-screen prompts to perform ATM operations.

+Code Structure
+ATM Class
+Handles all core functionalities, including:

+User authentication

+Balance checking

+Deposits and withdrawals

+Printing transaction receipts

+Main Function or Tkinter GUI
+Responsible for:

+User interface

+Input fields and buttons

+Screen navigation

+Default Users
+Three users are predefined in the system for demonstration:

+Username: alice, PIN: 1234, Balance: 5000

+Username: bob, PIN: 5678, Balance: 3000

+Username: charlie, PIN: 0000, Balance: 10000

+You can modify or add more users in the self.users dictionary in the code.

+Contributing
+If you'd like to suggest improvements or fix issues, feel free to fork the repository and submit a pull request.
+Contributions are welcome.

+Requirements
+Python 3.x

+Tkinter (included with standard Python installations)